kelvinsjk/mathlifier/packages/mathlifier/README.md

 These functions were used, along with the separate `mathlifier2` library, in an attempt to have a single source code output to web and LaTeX.
-We have since achieved this goal by using Djot markup along with the new `mathlifier` tagged template function, so they are no longer necessary.
+We have since achieved this goal by using Djot markup along with the new `mathlifier`, `mathlifierDj` and `mathlifierTex` tagged template functions, so they are no longer necessary.

 ### Upgrading to V2